Share this article

 Perhaps it should come as no surprise that a health system orchestrated by a CEO who has been named one of the most influential people in healthcare three years in a row now, would have a CIO as progressive as Nassar Nizami.

-Transfering to Jefferson Health from New York Presbyterian, one of the most advanced medical centers in the country, Nizami brought years of experience with him and a clairvoyant perspective on the direction of health IT.
+Transferring to Jefferson Health from New York Presbyterian, one of the most advanced medical centers in the country, Nizami brought years of experience with him and a clairvoyant perspective on the direction of health IT.
 When asked — in a recent podcast appearance — about his legacy of incorporating start-ups into his growth strategy, he urged the need to free data from the limitations of data centers and stifling bureaucracy.
 In addition, he hinted at what the best tool to confront that task might be:

 At Hyro, we can easily relate to all of these ideas.
 By offering a plug & play solution requiring zero maintenance, we encourage health systems to adapt and embrace the change B.J.
 Moore is advocating.
 With our cutting-edge NLU capabilities, we empower patients to communicate with their providers in their own natural language, streamlining the care Myra Davis is fearlessly fighting to improve.
 And lastly, by building a truly conversational AI solution, we are on the frontlines of the technology — that, according to Nassar Nizami and other luminaries in the field — is going to propel the evolution of healthcare.